joostkremers/pandoc-mode/docs/index.md

 `C-c / p`).
 This option calls Pandoc with a PDF file as output file.
 Pandoc offers different ways of creating a PDF file: you can use LaTeX, an HTML-to-PDF converter, groff, and a few others.
-Which method is used depends on the output format you specify, because Pandoc creates a PDF file by first converting your input file to the specified output format and then calling the pdf converter on the output file.
+Which method is used depends on the active output format, because Pandoc creates a PDF file by first converting your input file to this output format and then calling the pdf converter on the output file.
 So if your output format is `latex`, Pandoc first converts your input file to `.tex` and then calls LaTeX to convert it to pdf.
-If your output format is HTML, the input file is first converted to HTML and then converted to PDF using `weasyprint` (or one of the alternatives; see the option `pdf-engine`).
+If your output format is `html`, the input file is first converted to HTML and then converted to PDF using `weasyprint` (or one of the alternatives; see the option `pdf-engine`).

 When creating a PDF using `pandoc-mode`, Emacs first checks if the output format of the current buffer is set to `latex`, `context`, `beamer`, `html`, `ms`, or `typst`.
 If it is, `C-c / p` creates the PDF using that format.
-If you want to bypass this automatic detection, use a prefix argument `C-u` (i.e., type `C-c / C-u p`).
-Emacs will then ask you for the output format to use.
+If you want to bypass this automatic detection, use a prefix argument `C-u`.

 If the buffer’s current output format does not allow for PDF creation, Emacs will ask you which output format to use.
 If there is a settings